‘Ghanaian politicians are whores!’ - Angry Bullgod alleges

 Controversial Ghanaian pundit, Bullgod, has labelled Ghanaian politicians as promiscuous, following Kwaku Manu’s encounter with an MP and his girlfriend.

-During a discussion on UTV, Kwaku Manu recalled an instance where the MP for his area and his girlfriend disrespected him at an event.
+During a discussion on UTV hosted by MzGee, Kwaku Manu recalled an instance where the MP for his area and his girlfriend disrespected him at an event.

 “The other day, I saw the Obuasi MP in the company of his girlfriend.
 What he did to me in the presence of his girlfriend really pained me.
 He called me, hey bra, then held my hands and took me to the girl on the other side of the venue, in the VIP section.